jeffreyiacono/multisert/README.md

 If you need to you can adjust the buffer size by setting `max_buffer_count` attribute.
 Generally, 10,000 to 100,000 is a pretty good starting range.

+### Does it work with Dates?

+Yes, just pass in a Date instance and it will be converted to a mysql friendly format under the hood ("%Y-%m-%d").
+If you need a special format, convert the date to a string that is in the form you want before passing it into Multisert.

+### Does it work with Times?

+Yes, just pass in a Time instance and it will be converted to a mysql friendly format under the hood ("%Y-%m-%d %H:%M:%S").
+If you need a special format, convert the time to a string that is in the form you want before passing it into Multisert.

 ## Contributing

 1. Fork it